Amanda Seyfried: 2006–2010: Career stardom

-2011–present: Further film appearances
+2011–2019: Continued success

 In late January 2009, Seyfried was to appear in Myriad Pictures' adaptation of Oscar Wilde's comedy A Woman of No Importance.
 The film, which was scheduled for a 2011 release, encountered financing impediments.
 In 2009, she was set to star in the film Albert Nobbs but withdrew from the film because of scheduling conflicts; her role ended up being played by Mia Wasikowska.
 Seyfried next starred in Catherine Hardwicke's Red Riding Hood, playing the lead role of Valerie.
-The film was released on March 11, 2011 to mostly negative reviews, but earned $90 million worldwide on a $42 million budget.
+The film was released on March 11, 2011, to mostly negative reviews, but earned $90 million worldwide on a $42 million budget.
 She also played the lead role of Sylvia Weis in Andrew Niccol's In Time, which reunited her with Alpha Dog co-star Justin Timberlake; In Time was released in October 2011 to mixed reviews but grossed in excess of $172 million worldwide.
-Also in 2011, Seyfried became a spokesperson and model for Cle de Peau Beaute, a line of Japanese beauty products.
+Also in 2011, Seyfried became a spokesperson and model for Clé de Peau Beauté, a line of Japanese beauty products.

 Seyfried starred in the thriller Gone, released in early 2012.
 Later that year, she played Cosette in the film adaptation of the musical Les Misérables.
 The film, and her performance, received acclaim from critics, and was nominated for an Academy Award for Best Picture and grossed a total of $440 million worldwide.

-In 2013, Seyfried had a voice role in the comedy The Big Wedding and in the animated movie Epic.
+In 2013, Seyfried had roles in the comedy The Big Wedding and in the animated movie Epic.
 She played Linda Lovelace in the biopic Lovelace, earning critical acclaim from film critics for her role in it.
 She appeared in the 2013 drama The End of Love.
 She was also signed to play the role of Ann Burden in the dramatization of the Robert O'Brien post-apocalyptic novel Z for Zachariah, but was replaced by Margot Robbie following a delay in the film's production.
 In 2013, she became the face of Givenchy.

 In 2015, she appeared in the comedy Ted 2, alongside Mark Wahlberg and Seth MacFarlane, and played Peter Pan's mother in the film Pan.
 In 2018, she starred as Anon, a futuristic visual hacker, in the Netflix original film Anon, with Clive Owen; and reprised her role as Sophie Sheridan in the Mamma Mia! sequel, Mamma Mia!
 Here We Go Again, which was released in July.
 In 2019, Seyfried starred as Eve in The Art of Racing in the Rain, a comedy drama based on best selling book of the same name.